Scientific facts that prove the benefits of traveling with friends

+4. It’s cheaper

+Objectively speaking, traveling with others makes you spend less.
+You share hotel rooms, food, car rental, and group activities tickets.
+As a group, you can negotiate and get better prices in a whole myriad of things: diving, snorkeling, boating, wine-tasting, and the list is long-lasting.

 However, it’s worth remembering that, financially speaking, you should always plan your trip IN ADVANCE.
 So that you know how much each one is up to paying for meals, tickets, and everything in between.
-It can be stressing to deal about money in the middle of your trip.
+It can be stressful to deal with money in the middle of your trip.
 Talk about that before traveling, come to agreements and go enjoy yourself!

 5. You know your friends away better